CalMemer32/keychron-k8-signal/README.md

 Match my exact device and offset settings in the image above.

-Select "Reboot to Bootloader [HFD]" to put the keyboard into bootloader mode through software (Optional hardware method below)
+Select "Reboot to Bootloader [HFD]" to put the keyboard into bootloader mode through software **(optional hardware method below)**

 Once Device and Offset are set correctly and keyboard is in bootloader mode, select "Flash QMK.." and select the firmware file to flash.

 **Note:** A Jumploader is not needed

+# **Manually Enter Bootloader Mode:**
+Remove the spacebar and short the BOOT pin to P7 pin
+Note: There are 5 pins on the left of the spacebar switch, BOOT and P7 are the two rightmost pins

 # **Revert Back to Stock:**
 Download the correct firmware for your keyboard here: https://www.keychron.com/pages/firmware-for-keychron-k8

-For Example, i have "Gateron Hot-swappable K8 RGB Backlight Version (v1.0.7).exe" Put the keyboard into bootloader mode and run the installer, your keyboard will quickly be reverted back to stock
+For Example, i have "Gateron Hot-swappable K8 RGB Backlight Version (v1.0.7).exe"

+Manually put the keyboard into bootloader mode and run the installer, your keyboard will quickly be reverted back to stock

 <br>
 <br>